dentarg/auth0-blog/_posts/2018-05-10-googleio-summary-day-two.markdown

 With AIY Kits, users can use artificial intelligence to make human-to-machine interaction more like human-to-human interactions.

+{% include tweet_quote.html quote_text="With AIY Kits, users can use artificial intelligence to make human-to-machine interaction more like human-to-human interactions." %}

 The first open source project is the Voice Kit.
 The speech recognition ability in this kit allows you to add voice recognition to assistive robots, talk to control devices such as light bulbs and replace physical buttons on household appliances and consumer electronics.

 ![Introducing Voice Kit](https://cdn.auth0.com/blog/googleio2/introvoicekit.png)